Paléo encourages public transport

 Our key measures :

-• Free trains and buses between Nyon and l’Asse
+Free trains and buses to the Festival from Nyon station

-• TCS buses to and from most towns in Western Switzerland
+TCS buses linking the major towns in French-speaking Switzerland

-• Special buses at Lausanne and Geneva stations, providing services to various neighbourhoods in these cities
+Special buses at Lausanne and Geneva stations to serve the neighbourhoods of these cities

 Paléo sorts its waste and avoids wastage